isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ...
    }

-A common configuration is to set the always-send flag to true so the vendor option is sent even when the client did not specify it in the query.
+A common configuration is to set the ``always-send`` flag to "true", so the vendor option is sent even when the client did not specify it in the query.

 .. note::

-   Currently only a single instance of the vendor-class (code 16) and a single instance of the vendor-opts (code 17) options can be specified.
+   Only a single instance of the ``vendor-class`` (code 16) and a single instance of the ``vendor-opts`` (code 17) options can be specified.
 Specifying multiple options with different enterprise numbers is currently not supported by Kea.

 .. _dhcp6-option-spaces: